UPDATE: This local SEO post was first published on 29 October 2018 and updated on 5 November 2019 and again on 17 May 2021.

 3. Get to know your customers

-When optimising your website for search engines, don’t think about what you would like it to say, think about what your ideal customer wants to know.
+When adjusting your website text and image titles for local SEO, don’t think about what you would like it to say, think about what your ideal customer wants to know.

 4. Research your keywords

-Once you better understand your customer, it’s time to do some keyword research.
+Once you better understand your customer, it’s time to do some local SEO keyword research.

 SEO keywords are words and phrases that both describe what your business is all about, and closely match the words potential customers use when searching for products and services like yours.
 As a business owner, it is critical to to understand how your customers describe what you do.